Svanteberg/Virtual-EEG-electrodes/README.md

    1. Setup your EEG data according to the proposed organization (see *Data organization*, below)
    2. Download the small sample of artificial data
-   3. Create some artificial data using the available script
+   3. Create some artificial data using the available script:

  ```
     python3.7 art_eeg.py
  ```

-   This will create the folder 'data' in the current directory if it does not already exist.

 To train a network of type GN1, run